pandeydivesh15/AI_lab-codes/Stanford_Parser/README.md

 ## Prerequisites

 For running these commands, first make sure that you have downloaded Stanford Parser module from [this site](http://nlp.stanford.edu/software/lex-parser.shtml).
+Extract this module into this directory.

 ## Running on your system